-Lisbon is now one of Europe’s top cities for quality of life and property investment and is one of only four cities worldwide expected to see property price growth in 2020.
+A major tech hub, 290 days of sun a year and the opportunity to surf before work, Lisbon offers an incredible quality of life, making it a property investment hotspot for those looking to relocate or invest.
 From our offices on Avenida da Liberdade, we have helped thousands of clients from around the world relocate to Lisbon for a change in lifestyle or secure second homes as a property investment.
 From Golden Visa investments in Baixa to apartments for sale in Chiado, explore our handpicked portfolio of properties for sale in Lisbon and let our expert team guide you through the entire property buying process, including securing a mortgage, taking advantage of the tax incentive programmes and all the legal work to complete your purchase.